 Aisha felt a sense of purpose again

-63-year-old Aisha used to be successful in selling coal that people used for cooking.
+63-year-old Aisha was successful in selling coal that people used for cooking.
 But then her leg had to be amputated and she had to use all her money to pay hospital bills and treatments.
 “I could not invest in coal anymore”, she explains in tears.
 “I can’t buy food right now.
 I haven’t eaten in two days.”

 WEHAF provided her with an emergency food package and two bags of coal, so Aisha could once again start her coal business.
 One month later, we find her sitting outside her house, surrounded by buckets of coal and people from the neighborhood.
 “Before, I was alone, crying inside my house”, she tells us.
 “But you got me out.
 I’m so happy!
 I’m going to be okay now.
 A hundred times thank you.”